IUrixl/VasaltScript/README.md

 Here at Vasalt, to use a command you must use "[]" instead of "()" like in other languages.
 ### Command concatenation
 Another function of Vasalt is concatenation, so in a specified list of command you can concate arguments.
-### Variables
-Variables cannot be concatenated at the moment, to store multiple values on the same line you must create a StringBasedVar.
 ### Crash characters
 The following characters may crash your script (depending on with batch version are you using)
 ```